rfuzzo/MWSE/docs/source/types/tes3reference.md

 ### `orientation`
 <div class="search_terms" style="display: none">orientation</div>

-Access to the reference's orientation, in XYZ Euler angles in Radians in [0, 2 PI].
+Access to the reference's orientation, in XYZ Euler angles in radians in [0, 2 PI] except for actors.
+For actors, the Z angle is in range [-PI, PI] radians.
 Changing the orientation marks the reference as modified.

 **Returns**: